New Yorkers ditching city for elbow room fuel housing boom

 “For six weeks in our two-bedroom apartment, all we talked about was without a vaccine, we will never go on the subway again, we’d be hesitant to go on a bus again, we won’t go to the movies. we won’t go to the theater … So what do we have for the next two years in Manhattan?
 And we said, ‘What are we living here for?’”

-County-level home sales figures from May still show a dip compared to last year, but that reflects the one- to two-month lag between offers being accepted and closings.
+County-level home sales figures from May and June still show a dip compared to last year, but agents say those figures reflect lags of one to three months between offers being accepted and closings.
 Agents describe recent weeks of bidding wars over homes that had been languishing on the market and new listings being snapped up fast by buyers with cash.
 Realtor John Murphy said some homes are selling $100,000 or more above the asking prices.

 “I think this was the event that got people off the fence,” said broker Gary DiMauro.
 “I think we also got people who were thinking about buying either a first or second home up here to actually pull the trigger.”